CPS-IT/project-builder/docs/configuration.md

 Once you use the project builder to create a new project, you can select the appropriate provider that hosts your template package.

-:bulb: You can add the `cpsit/project-builder` package as dependency to your template package and Composer will correctly resolve the constraint.
+:bulb: You can add the `cpsit/project-builder` package as a dependency to your template package.
+Composer will correctly resolve the constraint.
-This way you can define which versions of the project builder are actually supported by your package:
+This way, you can define the versions of the project builder actually supported by your package:

 ```diff